Whatever happened to Timothy....

 This is a proposition which is often difficult for a believer brought up in today's Church to get their mind around.
 It is just so far removed from anything we have been taught.
 And yet, isn't it the only logical explanation for what happened to Timothy and the others?
 This proposition fully explains why Church Traditions are so far removed from what is plainly written in the Bible.
 Indeed, the fact that nearly every single Church Tradition runs contrary to the Bible is strong evidence in itself that Yeshua had already gathered together His faithful into His kingdom before the second century Church began to reconstitute itself.

 It also fits perfectly with what Scripture tells us.
-We don't have to invent a complicated explanation for Yeshua's simple words that He would return in the lifetime of His followers.
+We don't have to invent a complicated explanation for Yeshua's simple words that He would indeed return in the lifetime of some of His followers.
 We don't have to take His words out of the context in which they were spoken.

 MATTHEW 7:21-23 Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.